AS/NZS 3112: Variants

 From this it may be seen that any plug can be inserted into a socket outlet of the same or higher rating but cannot be inserted into a socket outlet of lower rating.

 Hence, a 10 A plug will fit into all of the five types of socket outlets, a 15 A plug will fit into all except a 10 A (and so on) while a 32 A plug will fit only into a 32 A socket outlet.

 In general, only 10 A and 15 A socket outlets are likely to be encountered in domestic or commercial installations.
 Higher rated socket outlets are sometimes used for connection of electric ovens in domestic kitchens.
 These sockets are rarely seen in industrial environments, where AS/NZS 3123 weather-proof sockets are generally preferred.

 A variant of the Australian standard 10 amperes plug has a socket on the back to allow connection of a second appliance to the same outlet.
-This type of plug is known officially as a "socket adapter plug" but is referred to colloquially, in Australia, as a "piggy-back plug", or in New Zealand, as a "tap-on" plug and is shown below to the right.
+This type of plug is known officially as a "socket adapter plug" but is referred to colloquially, in Australia, as a "piggy-back plug", or in New Zealand, as a "tap-on" plug and is shown below.
 In Australia the plug is now available only as part of a pre-assembled extension cord, or by special order.
 In New Zealand, re-wireable PDL 940 "tap-on" plugs are more widely available.